flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/plugins-setup-guide/ocr-plugin-setup.md

 ## Infrastructure Prerequisites:

-The OCR plugin is available as two docker images so we need previously to configure:
+The OCR plugin is available as two docker images, so we need previously to configure:

 ### RabbitMQ